websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-custom-validations.md

 ## Using Expression Builder Validations

-The Expression Builder type provides predefined fields, operators, and functions that you can access in the conditions side panel.
+The Expression Builder type provides predefined fields, operators, and functions that you can access in the Conditions side panel.
 Clicking an element adds it to the conditions editor.
 These functions return a Boolean value.
 For some, `true` indicates an valid entry, while for others `true` indicates an invalid entry.
 See [Expression Builder Validations Reference](./expression-builder-validations-reference.md) for a complete list of provided operators and functions.

 ```{important}
 Expression Builder validations can only be used with text, numeric, date, and boolean field types.